When something comes out of left field that means it was surprising or unexpected.

 Imagine this scenario—A batter hits the ball and there is a base runner sprinting towards home plate.
 In this situation, the base runner is facing away from the left field.
 So if the left fielder scoops up the ball and throws it to the baseman on home plate, the runner would be unable to see it coming, thus it would catch him by surprise.

-- I went out for a walk and I was enjoying myself, that is until a dog came out of left field towards me and started barking.
+- I was enjoying a nice walk on a clear summer day, that is, until a dog came out of left field and started barking at me.

 - Tom was exercising on the treadmill when out of the blue his leg got a cramp, so he had to stop.